pbrilius/docker-solution-alna/README.md

 npm install
 npm install --save vue jquery;
 ```
-Run `npm run prod` and with the installation, run it again till it's finished.
+Run `npm run prod` and with the installation, run it again (if it asks so) till it's finished.

 ## Virtualization